mc-chanan/chanan2.github.io/README.md

 This ordering follows a logical narrative flow from general context to specific insights, allowing viewers to understand the big picture before diving into details.

 ### 5. Annotations

-The annotations (used in scene# 3) follow a callout template with:
+There are two scenes using annotations:

+- Scene#2 uses tooltips.
+Users can hover over the bars to see the exact sales volume.
+There is also an ephemeral tooltip that hints the user about interactivity of the bar chart.

+- Scene#3 uses callout annotations with:
   - Golden and red circles marking significant data points
   - Arrow indicators pointing to important features
   - Text boxes with contextual information
   - Rocket emoji (🚀) to emphasize "steepest growth"

 The annotations specifically highlight periods of steepest growth in Scene 3, supporting the message that EV adoption has accelerated dramatically in certain periods.
 The annotations are dynamic - they only appear in Scene 3 and are specific to each selected country, changing based on the calculated steepest slope periods.